rserota/wad/README.md

 tripleOscillator.play({ pitch : 'Eb3'}) // This note is filtered and panned.
 </code></pre>

-<h3>External FX</h3>
+<h3 id='exfx'>External FX</h3>

 Sometimes you might want to incorporate external libraries into Wad, for example FX or visualizers.
 You can override the constructExternalFx and setUpExternalFxOnPlay methods to add those nodes to the wad chain.
 In the following example the values are hardcoded, but they could easily have been passed as arguments to play.

 <pre><code>
 //For example to add a Tuna chorus you would put this somewhere in your own code, and also include the Tuna library:

 var tuna;
 Wad.prototype.constructExternalFx = function(arg, context){
     this.tuna = new Tuna(context);
     this.chorus = arg.chorus
 }

 Wad.prototype.setUpExternalFxOnPlay = function(arg, context){
     var chorus = new tuna.Chorus({
         rate: arg.chorus.rate || this.chorus.rate,
         feedback: arg.chorus.feedback || this.chorus.feedback,
         delay: arg.chorus.delay || this.chorus.delay,
         bypass: arg.chorus.bypass || this.chorus.bypass
     });
     chorus.input.connect = chorus.connect.bind(chorus)//we do this dance because tuna exposes its input differently. that.nodes.push(chorus.input)//you would generally want to do this at the end unless you are working with something that does not modulate the sound (i.e, a visualizer)
 }
 </code></pre>